w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 Asynchronous backing is a mechanism that introduces an enhancement to the block validation pipeline for parachain **<->** relay chain communication.
-This pipeline will allow collators to include more transactions/data in parablocks while reducing parablock validation times from around 12 to 6 seconds.
+This pipeline will allow collators to include more transactions/data in parablocks while speeding up parachain block times from 12 to 6 seconds.
 In short, asynchronous backing will speed up the parachain performance multifold.

 It has three overarching goals: